Minimalism in Design: Less is More, More or Less

 Minimalism Beyond Design: A Lifestyle Choice

-Minimalism has outgrown a design philosophy; it's a way of living for many.
+Minimalism has outgrown the realm of design philosophy; for many, it’s a way of living.

-The Minimalist Lifestyle Movement Minimalism has found its place in every aspect of life.
-People pursue it from tiny houses to capsule wardrobes to simplify their lives and pay attention to what matters.
+The Minimalist Lifestyle Movement.
+Minimalism has found its place in every aspect of life.
+People pursue it through tiny houses and capsule wardrobes to simplify their lives and focus on what matters.

 Digital Minimalism: The more connected a person becomes, the more digital minimalism – a new trend opposing this trend – becomes prominent.
 It means using technology more “intentionally” – investing only significant amounts of time in digital tools offering real value to our lives.